JavaScript Variable & Identifiers

 • Cannot be reassigned

-• Constants delcared using snake_case.
+• Constants are often written in UPPER_SNAKE_CASE.
 Use underscores (_) to separate words.
 For example: INTEREST_RATE

 • Has block scope